Skip to content Skip to footer

 Curt Behlow grew up in Sterling Heights, Michigan; the oldest of 7.
 From an early age, Curt had a close relationship with his maternal grandfather, Donald Shock Sr., whom he called Papa.
 From his Papa, Curt learned the value of faith, prayer and a strong work ethic.

 In 2001, Curt gave up his business and traveled to Europe while discerning a spiritual call.
-There he studied Sacred Scripture and European art for two years.
-Curt settled in Dublin, Ireland and volunteered for the Society of St. Vincent De Paul.
-During this time, he felt a strong need to serve others in some way and a desire to return to academics.
-Curt felt he could best accomplish these two things by returning home.
+There he immersed himself in the study of Sacred Scripture and European art for two years.
+Settling in Dublin, Ireland, he dedicated his time as a volunteer for the Society of St. Vincent De Paul, driven by a strong desire to serve others and a passion for learning.
+It was during this period that he realized his calling to both academic pursuits and serving the community, prompting his decision to return home.

-In 2003, Curt returned to Michigan to begin undergraduate studies at Wayne State University while also working at St. Joseph’s Mercy Macomb hospital as a patient care assistant, phlebotomist, and a telemetry technician.
-Working in patient care, combined with his study of Ignatian Spirituality and the guidance of Jesuit mentors, Curt realized his desire to transition his education to social work.
-In 2007, Curt moved to Ann Arbor to study at the University of Michigan.
-In 2009, he completed his Master of Social Work degree which focused on interpersonal practice, mental health, and community organizing.
+Upon his return to Michigan in 2003, Curt began his undergraduate studies at Wayne State University while working at St. Joseph's Mercy Macomb hospital in various capacities, including patient care assistant, phlebotomist, and telemetry technician.
+His experience in patient care, coupled with his exploration of Ignatian Spirituality and guidance from Jesuit mentors, led him to the realization that his true passion lay in the field of social work.
+In 2007, Curt relocated to Ann Arbor to pursue a Master of Social Work degree at the University of Michigan, with a focus on interpersonal practice, mental health, and community organizing.